ryanflorence/wannabe-mvc/README.md

 Wannabe MVC
 ===========

 Wannabe MVC is a different kind of MVC--it's a wannabe, really.
 It was born out of a love for frameworks like [Ruby on Rails](http://rubyonrails.org/), [Lithium](http://lithify.me/), and [Symfony](http://www.symfony-project.org/) but isn't robust.
 It Doesn't really have an ORM or PDO or any other sweet acronym.
 It only works with MySQL.
-No magical `has_many` relational stuff (but it's super easy to do yourself.)

 What it _does_ have is some basic functionality I just can't live without.

-I built this in 3 days because I wanted:
+I built this (quickly) because I wanted:

 1. Model instances returned from the database, not just an array of values (looking at you CakePHP)
 2. A command line interface, especially scaffolding
-3. Simple database migrations
+3. Database migrations (dumps are for the birds)
-4. To see if I actually know PHP
+4. Support for `has_many` and `belongs_to` magic (`habtm` eventually)

-5. Prove to some friends I can build a satisfactory API
+And Needed:

-6. Ability to run on CentOS 4 (?!) and PHP 5.1 (!?)
+5. The ability to run on our work server: CentOS 4 (?!) and PHP 5.1 (!?)

-Plenty of PHP frameworks met items 1-3, using anybody elses framework doesn't really help 4 and 5, and none of them met 6 (nor should they.)
+Plenty of PHP frameworks met my wants none of them met 6 (nor should they.)
 This framework sort of just showed up in textmate as I worked on a certain project.
 Whenever I have to work on out-dated servers, expect updates.

 In a nutshell, it's a great little tool for small sites that require a database on servers that can't be upgraded.